Data Processing Agreement

 Process Personal Data only on the documented instructions of the Controller, unless required to do so by applicable law.
 Where KYC Genie is required by law to process Personal Data other than in accordance with the Controller's instructions, KYC Genie shall notify the Controller of that requirement before processing, unless the applicable law prohibits such notification.

 If KYC Genie reasonably believes that an instruction from the Controller infringes applicable Data Protection Law, KYC Genie shall promptly notify the Controller.
-KYC Genie shall not be obliged to follow such an instruction unless the Controller has confirmed it in writing and KYC Genie is reasonably satisfied it is lawful.
+KYC Genie may decline to follow such an instruction until the Controller has confirmed it in writing.
+KYC Genie may continue to decline if, in its reasonable opinion, following the instruction would cause KYC Genie to breach applicable Data Protection Law.

 3.2 Confidentiality